anvillasoto/lunar-segmentation-openvino/README.md

 ## Further work
-We will implementing and testing more segmentation models like ENet and ICNet on openvino.
+We will implementing and testing more segmentation models such as ENet and ICNet on openvino.

 ## References